vbkunin/itop-docker/README.md

 ```
 sudo docker exec my-itop /setup-itop-cron.sh Cron Pa$5w0rD
 ```
 Then you should create iTop user account with login *Cron* and password *Pa$5w0rD* and grant him Administrator profile.
-Starting from v2.3.3 the third argument (optional) is the absolute path to the log file or `--without-logs` key.
+The third argument (optional) is the absolute path to the log file or `--without-logs` key.
 By default, the log file is `/var/log/itop-cron.log`.

 There are other scripts: